 While most people associate electric vehicles with environmental benefits, the cost benefits are impressive too.

 Running costs for electric cars can be much lower than petrol and diesel vehicles.
 For fully electric vehicles you don’t have to fill up on fuel at all, and plug-in hybrids will use much less fuel than a standard car.
-Recent research from EDF Energy found that electric vehicle owners could save over £51,000 on fuel over their lifetime, compared to the cost of charging their car.

 Fully electric cars worth under £40,000 are also exempt from vehicle excise duty (commonly known as road tax), saving up to £2,245 for new cars in their first year on the road, and up to £490 per year after that.